AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 4.md

 Differentiate new (with tracer) from old (without tracer)  water, compose their time series cumulatively as well as individually, and find out what the ratio new-old water is in hydrograph

 Assumptions: characteristic concentrations for different sources and concentrations constant in space and time (for storm duration).

+More complex: End-Member Mixing Analysis (EMMA): extends the simple mixing model by looking at precipitation, soil water and ground water.
+Now do the same trick for the system, as long as you have 2 tracers.
+If the combination of these tracers is different in the system, you can decompose the hydrograph again.

+Nowadays, because of new technologies, we can study this for high resolutions in time and for many tracers at once.

+## Isotopes
+Advantage over tracers: An isotope is not an addition to the water, but the water itself.
+It is a property of the water.
+This is useful in hydrology because you get fractionation.
+One isotope might be slightly easier to evaporate.
+The ratio between these isotopes can explain where the water comes from.

+You always look at de